Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 The group training sessions and validation sessions will be completed and observed by your assessor during the course of the 15 days.
 You will be required to complete structured activities to demonstrate your skills which includes the design of assessment plans and assessment tools and assessing individuals against nationally recognised units of competency.

 You will commence these activities during the training but will not have sufficient time during this period to complete all the requirements.
-You will be required to continue with your own study time after the delivery in the face to face workshops and to complete your assessment requirements and knowledge questions over the next 6-12 months.
-You will be provided with access to a Learning Management System (LMS) as well as another resource area where you will also be able to continue to collaborate with your group and engage with the learning materials from the workshops.
+You will be required to continue with your own study time after the delivery in the face to face workshops and to complete your assessment requirements and knowledge questions over the 12 months of your enrolment period.
+You will be provided with access to learning resources and are encouraged to continue to collaborate with your group and engage with the learning materials from the workshops.

 Depending upon your prior knowledge this may take you between 600 – 2400 hours to complete in full as recommended by the Australian Qualifications Framework (AQF) for a Certificate IV qualification.
 Experienced people with good computer skills may achieve competency in a shorter period of time.